Ley00/SonarQubeCompose/README.md

 <p align="center">
   <a>
-    SonarQube Compose DockerFile for the purpose of uploading a complete machine configured to analyze jobs locally.
+    SonarQube Docker-Compose for the purpose of loading a complete machine configured to analyze jobs locally.
   </a>
 </p>